jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

 # 4. Cache Security

-- All caches in ElastiCache:
-  - **Do not support IAM authentication.**
+- ElastiCache supports IAM Authentication for Redis.
 - IAM policies on ElastiCache are only used for AWS API-level security.
-- **Redis AUTH:**
+- **Redis AUTH**
   - You can set a "password/token" when you create a Redis cluster.
   - This is an extra level of security for your cache (on top of security groups).
   - Support SSL in flight encryption.
-- Memcached:
+- **Memcached**
   - Supports SASL-based authentication (advanced).

 # 5. Replication